VKCOM/statshouse/website/docs/guides/view-graph.md

 An _Auto_ interval uses the _minimal available interval_ for aggregation to show data on a graph.
 This interval _varies_ depending on the currently available aggregation:
-* per-second aggregated data is stored for the first three days,
+* per-second aggregated data is stored for the first two days,
 * per-minute aggregated data is stored for a month,
 * per-hour aggregated data is available forever.